OpenClaw vs Siri

 If your goal is basic help, Siri is enough.
 If your goal is a more capable AI assistant that can support real work, OpenClaw is the stronger option.

-Is OpenClaw better than Siri?
+Can OpenClaw handle complex requests better than Siri?

 Can OpenClaw replace Siri completely?